Brian Araújo

-Brian da Rocha Araújo (born 29 April 2000) is a Portuguese professional footballer who plays as a goalkeeper for Gil Vicente.
+Brian da Rocha Araújo (born 29 April 2000) is a professional footballer who plays as a goalkeeper for Liga Portugal 2 club Farense.

+Born in France, he represented Portugal at youth level.

 Club career

 Born in Paris of Portuguese descent, Araújo joined the academy of Gil Vicente F.C. at the age of 13.
-He made his Primeira Liga debut with the club on 4 January 2021, in a 0–0 home draw against Belenenses SAD.
+He made his Primeira Liga debut with the club on 4 January 2021, in a 0–0 home draw against B-SAD.

-Following Stanislav Kritsyuk's transfer to FC Zenit Saint Petersburg in September 2021, Araújo acted as backup to Žiga Frelih.
+Following Stanislav Kritsyuk's transfer to FC Zenit Saint Petersburg in September 2021, Araújo acted as backup to Žiga Frelih first and Andrew later.
+He left the Estádio Cidade de Barcelos on 19 May 2025, ending a 12-year relationship.

+On 21 August 2025, Araújo signed a two-year contract with Liga Portugal 2 club S.C.
+Farense.

 International career

 Araújo represented Portugal at under-16 level.
 He was also picked for the under-17 side, but eventually did not appear in any matches.